This post may contain affiliate links. Read our disclosure policy for more info.

 One of the biggest mistakes parents and educators can make when teaching young people about sex is to lie or exaggerate.
 There may be times when you tell your child that you don’t know an answer or are uncomfortable sharing certain information, but everything you tell them needs to be truth.
 Otherwise, they will struggle to believe you.
 If you tell your tween that sex is miserable, they will compare that to the constant messages they get from the world about sex and assume you are either not experiencing it as God intended or you are lying in an attempt to keep them from experimenting.
 If you tell them that every person who has sex gets AIDs or pregnant, they will look around at their friends and discount all the other truths that you have told them.
 We want to be a reliable and accurate source of information while our kids learn about sex.
 That means we tell the truth even when it is uncomfortable and we learn when we aren’t sure.

-Start With Creation
+Start With Creation Not shame or fear

 As girls journey through adolescence, they often struggle with body image.
 Eating disorders, self-harm, and depression are becoming more common among teens, even those in the church.
 As parents, we need to purposefully take every opportunity to remind our daughter that they were created in the image of God.
 He made her and He called His creation good.
 As you teach her about her body remember that every part was made by Him for a reason.
 He made her sparkly eyes, curly hair and pointy elbows.
 He also made her vagina.
 Every cell of her body was designed for a purpose and there is no shame it how He made her.

 None of the changes to your daughter’s developing body are sinful.
 When you talk with her about puberty and she struggles with her changing body, remind her that she is created in the image of God.
 When you are teaching your daughter about periods, talk about hygiene and reproduction and how every part of her body was designed by God.
-You can teach her about boundaries, health, and dressing appropriately but we have to take care that we are not doing in shame.
+You can teach her about boundaries, health, and dressing appropriately but we have to take care that we are not doing it in shame.

-Work on Your Own Hang-ups
+Work on Your Own Hang-ups with shame and fear

 Many parents struggle to talk with their tweens and teens because they still struggle with sex themselves.
 If you have had trauma, misunderstandings or challenges in your own life, you may need to find some space to work through those to make sure you don’t continue that legacy with your child.
 I’ve spoken with lots of moms who want to teach their daughters about healthy sexuality but don’t know much themselves.
 I recommend the book A Good Girl’s Guide to Sex as a great place to start by educating yourself.

-Go Beyond a Fear of Pregnancy
+Go Beyond a Fear of Pregnancy Without shame

 Teaching our daughters about sex in the way God intended means eliminating shame and fear from our language.
 For many years, the threat of pregnancies or bad reputations has been used to scare girls into promising to wait until marriage.
 In reality, this approach has resulted in many Christian young people who are “technical virgins,” believing that anything that cannot produce a pregnancy is fair game.
 So, we see STIs running rampant through our youth groups and a generation questioning the hypocrisy.